 Due to their wary nature, it is even more vital to avoid the use of punishment with these dogs.
-All dogs respond negatively to punishment, it actually creates and exacerbates problematic behaviors and the Russian Bear is no exception.
+All dogs respond negatively to punishment, it actually creates and exacerbates problematic behaviors and the Caucasian Shepherd is no exception.

 The Russian Bear Dog needs to have positive experiences with humans, anything less than this will solidify in his mind that humans are a threat.
 A 170lb bear that dislikes humans?
 We don’t need a crystal ball to figure how that ends up.